WiVRn/WiVRn/README.md

 - Decrease the resolution in the WiVRn app
 - Connect through USB or use a better WiFi router.

 Note: WiVRn isn't properly optimized for NVIDIA GPUs due to the lack of developers with NVIDIA hardware.
-Motion latency can be two or three times worse when rendering resolutions higher than default.
-NVIDIA GPU users must choose between low latency and high resolution.
+Motion latency may be significantly worse at rendering resolutions higher than default.

 # Contributing